 their kids.
 6-9,000 caterpillars to also raise one clutch of chickadees.

-If insects disappear, so does the chickadees.
+If insects go away and all of them die, so will the chickadees.

-The Earth would rot without insects.
+The Earth would rot without insects

-Insects are found everywhere.
+Insects are found everywhere

-The diversity and beauty of insects is mesmerizing.
-They come in all shades of color and size.
+Insects come in all shades of color and size.